-Bus Decode Results table menu.
+Bus Decode Results table menu

 Field or control Description

 Column Visibility panel

 Check boxes for columns in table to display Select or clear individual check boxes to add or remove that column from the table.
 The listed columns depend on the selected bus table in the Bus Decode Results table.
 Select the tab of the bus, at the top of the table, to which you want to make changes, then double-tap the table to open the configuration menu for that table.

 Other panel

 Save Table Opens the Save As dialog to let you save the table data to a comma-separated values (.csv) file.
-See Save As configuration menu (Bus Decode Results table) on page 278.
+See Save As configuration menu (Bus Decode Results table) on page 326.

-Bus Decode Results Table operations.
+Bus Decode Results Table operations

 - Each bus in a Bus Decode Results table has its own tab.
 Tap a tab to show the results for that bus. - Selecting a Bus in the Bus Decode Table configuration menu does not select and display the tab for that bus.
-Select a tab before configuring the table for that tab. - Double-tap anywhere on a results table to open the configuration menu for that tab. - If you add or delete a bus to the Settings bar, that bus is automatically added to or deleted from an existing Bus Decode Results table. - To scroll up and down in a results table, tap the table and use Multipurpose knob A to scroll and select table rows. - To move a column, touch and drag the column title to a new position in the table. - To add or remove a column from the table, double-tap the results table to open the table configuration menu and select from available columns to add or remove. - To resize a column width, use the mouse to position the cursor on the column name border to change, then click and drag the column border to resize that column. - You cannot sort the contents of a column.
+Select a tab before configuring the table for that tab. - Double-tap anywhere on a results table to open the configuration menu for that tab. - If you add or delete a bus to the Settings bar, that bus is automatically added to or deleted from an existing Bus Decode Results table. - · To scroll up and down in a results table, tap the table and use Multipurpose knob A to scroll and select table rows. - To move a column, touch and drag the column title to a new position in the table. - To add or remove a column from the table, double-tap the results table to open the table configuration menu and select from available columns to add or remove. - To resize a column width, use the mouse to position the cursor on the column name border to change, then click and drag the column border to resize that column. - · You cannot sort the contents of a column. - When both Fast Frame and one or more buses are in use, the Bus Decode Results table will display the decoded data for the selected frame.
+You can switch through frames and see the decoded data by using the previous/next buttons in the Fast Frame badge.
+The table does not show the decoded data for all the frames at the same time.